TPrice22/Vinyl/README.md

 # Vinyl
 Promotes music created by Vinyl

 My project is a website promoting the music and services of Vinyl, an amateur music production artist.
 It has been tested on Chrome and Firefox (I do not have access to Safari).
+Start viewing the project from index.html, then click on the hamburger icon for the menu.
+Visit both music.html and service.html.
+It is also saved to github pages: https://tprice22.github.io/Vinyl/.

 CSS Features include:
 1) an expanding/collapsing navigation menu with a hamburger icon for index.html